-The main risks that drive the SCR are market risk and underwriting and reserving risk.
+The main risk that drives the SCR are market risk and underwriting and reserving risk.
 Market risk arise mainly as a result of the Group's hedging programme on premium in future years where the hedge has been entered into, but no corresponding premium entry exist at present.
 Underwriting risk stems from the insurance risk that the Group assumes through the course of its normal business activities and is increased by lapse risk associated with future business.
-The Group SCR has increased by £218,000, mainly as a result of an increase in the underwriting and reserving risk module which is as a result of an increase in lapse risk.
-Lapse risk has increased due to an increase in premium bound but not incepted included in premium provisions.
+The Group SCR has increased by £1.7 million mainly as a result of an increase in the amount of open forward foreign exchange contracts as at the year-end which has in turn increased market risk.

-The Group's Minimum Consolidated Group SCR of £4.2 million is an amount similar to the Group's SCR given that both the entities within the Group has calculated their MCR subject to the absolute floor for the MCR which amounts to £2.1 million for each entity.
+The Group's Minimum Consolidated Group SCR of £4.7 million is an amount higher than the Group's SCR given that both the entities within the Group has calculated their MCR subject to the absolute floor for the MCR which amounts to around £2.4 million for each entity.
 Absent the mandated absolute floor, the Minimum Consolidate Group SCR would be materially lower.